-- The following points were raised in the 6 representations received:
+- 47 The following points were raised in the 13 representations received including the Dunning Community Council.
+The community council have the following concerns; proximity to dwellings, noise pollution, inadequate landscaping, piecemeal approach to development unacceptable.

 - Visual impact

 - Noise Pollution

 - Light Pollution

+- Contrary to LDP

+- Excessive height

-- Odour Pollution
+- Over looking

 - Traffic Congestion

+- Road Safety Concerns

+- Inappropriate Land Use

+- Out of character

-- Road Safety Concerns - Over intensive development - Impact on residential amenity - Inability for the site to comply with previous planning conditions (7.00hrs to 19.00hrs operation restriction) - Inclusion of access road misleading (as it has already been approved) - Detrimental Impact on Dunning Burn - These issues are addressed in the Appraisal section of the report. - The inclusion of the access road is not considered as a material planning consideration as access from an application site to the public road is required to validate the planning application.
+- Over intensive development

+- Impact on residential amenity

+- Inability for the site to comply with previous planning conditions (7.00hrs to 19.00hrs operation restriction)

+- Inclusion of access road misleading (as it has already been approved)

+- Detrimental Impact on Dunning Burn

+- 48 These issues are addressed in the Appraisal section of the report.

+- 49 The inclusion of the access road is not considered as a material planning consideration as access from an application site to the public road is required to validate the planning application.